dogecoin/dogecoin/doc/build-windows.md

 ```
 ...Choose the "posix" (vs 'auto' or 'win32') option, and continue.

-Note that for WSL v1 the Dogecoin Core source path MUST be somewhere in the default mount file system, for
+Note that for WSL v1 the ScrapCoin Core source path MUST be somewhere in the default mount file system, for
-example /usr/src/dogecoin, AND not under, for example, /mnt/d/dogecoin.
+example /usr/src/scrapcoin, AND not under, for example, /mnt/d/scrapcoin.

 If this is not the case the dependency autoconf scripts will fail (silently.)
 This means you cannot use a directory that is located directly on the host Windows file system to perform the build.